hack2skill/Empowering-Investors-Hackathon/Angris/readme.md

 ## What we Learned:
+   - BUILDING RELIABLE GPT APPLICATION IS HARD, WHAT'S HARDER IS BUILDING ONE WHERE THE PROGRAMMING LOGIC IS CONTROLLED BY GPT IS HARDER
    - Chain of thought prompting techniques
    - Integrating responses from different GenAI models
    - Building an end to end pipeline for video generation from fundamentals